facebook••facebook••youtube••contact••index••home

 Topping E2x2 OTG | Image courtesy Topping

-The E2x2 OTG also has a mini-pin (3.5 mm) AUX stereo output to connect to consumer speakers or DJ gear, and an OPTICAL OUT (SPDIF) to transmit the mains as digital data for outboard processing.
+The E2x2 OTG has a mini-pin (3.5 mm) AUX analog stereo output to connect to consumer speakers or DJ gear, and an OPTICAL OUT (SPDIF) to transmit the mains as digital data for outboard processing.

 headphones_user_icon Headphones

-The secret weapon of the E2x2 OTG is its great headphone amp, likely adapted from Topping's Wi-Fi designs, and besting performance of more expensive interfaces.
-Indeed, Topping's NFCA-LE headphone amplifier module sounds excellent and has ample gain—output of 580 MW x 2@RL=32 Ohm—to drive my 300 Ohms (Ω) Sennheiser HD650 and HD580 headphones.
-The E2x2 OTG has a front panel gain boost switch to add an additional 17 d Bu for the rare gain-hungry 600 Ohms cans.
+The secret weapon of the E2x2 OTG is its headphone amp, likely adapted from Topping's Wi-Fi designs, and besting the performance of more expensive interfaces.
+Topping's NFCA-LE headphone amplifier sounds great and works with ultra-sensitive earbuds and high-impedance, gain-hungry headphones.

 keyboard icon MIDI MIA